0mar/weighted-distance-transform/README.md

 # Weighted distance transform
-A Python implementation for computing a weighted distance transform of an image.
+Python and Fortran implementation for computing a weighted distance transform of an image.

 A [distance transform](https://en.wikipedia.org/wiki/Distance_transform) is a map of an image that assign to each pixel its distance to the nearest boundary.
-A weighted distance transform extends this by allowing for ... weighted distances.
+A weighted distance transform extends this by allowing for _weighted distances_, replacing the uniform Euclidian distance measure with a non-uniform marginal cost function.
 Useful for image analysis or computing potential functions in path finding.

-This script implements a fast marching algorithm in Python with some acceleration in Fortran (if a Fortran compiler is present).
+This script implements a fast marching algorithm in Fortran, compiled to a Python library upon install (if Numpy and a fortran compiler are present).
+Alternatively, a Python implementation of the same algorithm is provided as fallback.

 ### Prerequisites

  * Python 3 (but no real obstacles for Python 2)
- * Numpy/Scipy and the python imaging library (PIL)
+ * Numpy/Scipy and the Python Imaging library (PIL)
  * Matplotlib for plotting images (not required)
  * Fortran compiler, makes script significantly faster (recommended, not required)